zookerka/Choose-me/README.md

 6. I use here Access and Refresh Token system for auth system

-I'm not planning to monetize this project or smth, but pollish it.
-Maybe just 4fun I will even glue AI here.
+I'm not planning to monetize this project, but pollish it.